joan-morera/SpeciesNet-Improved/README.md

 You can use any [ISO 3166-1 alpha-3 three-letter country code](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-3).

-If your images from the USA, you can also specify a state name using the two-letter state abbreviation, by adding, for example:
+If your images are from the USA, you can also specify a state name using the two-letter state abbreviation, by adding, for example:

 `--admin1_region CA`